 We face a wide variety of risks related to public health crises, epidemics, pandemics, or similar events, such as COVID-19.
-If a new health epidemic or outbreak were to occur, we could experience broad and varied impacts similar to the impact of COVID-19, including adverse impacts to our workforce, our operations, and financial impacts, such as increased costs, tightening of credit markets, market volatility and a weakened freight environment.
+If a new health epidemic or outbreak were to occur, we could experience broad and varied impacts similar to the impact of COVID-19, including adverse impacts to our workforce, our operations, equipment availability, and financial impacts, such as increased costs, tightening of credit markets, greater risk for collecting amounts owed, market volatility and a weakened freight environment.
 If any of these were to occur, our operations, financial condition, liquidity, results of operations, and cash flows could be adversely impacted.